Use a screen reader in Unified Interface apps in Dynamics 365 Customer Engagement (on-premises)

 Use scan mode in Narrator

-You can use scan mode to quickly navigate Dynamics 365 for Customer Engagement apps using the arrow keys and common keyboard shortcuts.
+You can use scan mode to quickly navigate Dynamics 365 Customer Engagement (on-premises) using the arrow keys and common keyboard shortcuts.
 Quickly jump to headings, links, landmarks, form fields, controls, and tables in this mode.
 Turn scan mode on and off by pressing Caps lock+Spacebar.
 More information: Using scan mode.

 Find your way around the Unified Interface apps